 Compared with other forex and CFD brokers in South Africa, the bonus offerings at XM are better than the majority.

 However, all the deposit bonuses can only be grabbed with the Standard and Micro account type that have higher spreads.
-The low spread account type namely Ultra Low account does not qualify for any of the deposit bonuses.
-Hence, South African clients at XM need to choose between high spread with bonus or low spread with no bonus.
+The low spread account type namely the Ultra Low account does not qualify for any of the deposit bonuses.
+Hence, South African clients at XM need to choose between high spread with a bonus or a low spread with no bonus.

 No. XM offers trading on 14 cash indices CFDs and 10 Futures CFDs but the Volatility 75 Index is not available to trade at XM.

 XM is a market maker and can take the other side of the trade to generate revenue.
 It is not regulated by FSCA or any other top-tier regulatory authority so the risk is high.
 South African clients are registered at XM under IFSC Belize regulation.
 XM offers trading on various instruments without any commission at decent spreads and can be chosen to trade forex and CFD in South Africa.

 Yes, the parent company of XM is a well regulated entity however XM is not regulated by FSCA of South Africa.
 The third party risk of choosing XM is higher than any broker that is regulated by FSCA in South Africa.

 Yes.
 XM offers trading on US100, US30, and US500 indices of NASDAQ with cash CFDs as well as Futures CFDs.